Lynch08/Fundementals_Of_Data_Analysis/README.md

 # An array with the cos of all the values in array x
 y1 = np.cos(x)
 ```
-In the section below you can change the size of the plot, axis-labels, set axis limits, change the plot point symbol annd so on.
+In the section below you can change the size of the plot, axis-labels, set axis limits, change the plot point symbol and so on.
 You can also go o the [pyplot documentation](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.html) where there are over 150 matplotlib.pyplot.X functions to choose from and play with.

 ```python
 # Produces the figure